Horst Wessel: Joining the SA

-The Viking League and the Olympia Association were banned in Prussia in May 1926, when it was discovered they were planning a coup against the government.
-Realizing the League would not achieve its self-defined mission and was moving in the direction of tolerating the parliamentary political system, Wessel resigned from it on 23 November 1926 at age 19.
-Two weeks later, on 7 December, he joined the paramilitary Sturmabteilung ("Storm Detachment" or SA) of Adolf Hitler's National Socialist German Workers' Party (NSDAP or Nazi Party) He later commented that over two-thirds of his colleagues from the Viking League had already joined the SA and the Nazi Party.
+In May 1926, the Viking League and the Olympia Association were banned in Prussia, when it was discovered they were planning a coup against the government.
+Realizing the League would not achieve its self-defined mission and was moving in the direction of tolerating the parliamentary political system, Wessel resigned from it on 23 November 1926, at age 19.
+On 7 December, he joined the paramilitary Sturmabteilung ("Storm Detachment" or SA) of Adolf Hitler's National Socialist German Workers' Party (NSDAP or Nazi Party).
+He later commented that over two-thirds of his colleagues from the Viking League had already joined the SA and the Nazi Party.

-Part of the attraction of the NSDAP to Wessel was Joseph Goebbels, the Party's newly appointed Gauleiter (regional leader) of Berlin, about whom he would later say "There was nothing [Goebbels] couldn't handle.
+Part of the attraction of the NSDAP to Wessel was Joseph Goebbels, the Party's newly appointed Gauleiter (regional leader) of Berlin, about whom he would later say:

+There was nothing [Goebbels] couldn't handle.
 The party comrades clung to him with great devotion.
 The SA would have let itself be cut to pieces for him.
 Goebbels – he was like Hitler himself.
-Goebbels – he was 'our' Goebbels."
+Goebbels – he was 'our' Goebbels.

 Writing in his diaries – he kept two, one for his political life and one for other matters – Wessel described the differences between the groups he had been a part of, and the appeal of being involved in the Nazi Party:

 Bismarck League, that was pleasure and enjoyment, the Viking League was adventure, the atmosphere of the coup, playing at soldiers, albeit against a background that was not without its dangers.
 But the NSDAP was a political awakening. ...
 The movement's centrifugal force was tremendous. ...
 One meeting followed hard on the heels of the last one. ...
 Street demonstrations, recruiting drives in the press, propaganda trips into the provinces creating an atmosphere of activism and high political tension that could only help the movement.

 It was Goebbels who had created this atmosphere, which prompted right-wing youth to leave organizations they felt had let them down for the excitement of the Nazi Party's highly visible activism.